alexball/socialamic/readme.md

 	{{ socialamic:tweet size='large' count='horizontal' }}

-*__Important__ A large button with a veritcal count is currently not supported by Twitter.
+*__Important:__ A large button with a veritcal count is currently not supported by Twitter.
 If you want to have a large button with a count, it must be horizontal*

 Issues, Suggestions, and More
 -----------------------------